tharmaman/trekspek/README.md

-# trekspek
+# TrekSpek - The Yelp for Hikers!
 ==========================================================================================
-The Yelp for Hikers!

 Created a fully functional web-app based on the MEN (MongoDB, Express and Node JS) Stack.

 Features